CartoDB/mobile-sdk/doc/getting_started.md

     }
 }

 // 2.
-Add following to your module "build.gradle":
+Add the following to your module "build.gradle":

 dependencies {
     compile 'com.carto:carto-mobile-sdk:snapshot@aar'